The 72 Names of God

 The excessive desire to have more, resides in the left column of the Tree Of Life.

-Solomonic Healing helps to achieve balance between the excessive to want everything and the excessive desire to give too much.
+Solomonic Healing helps to achieve balance between the excessive desire to want everything and the excessive desire to give too much.

 We seek balance and harmony in the middle column of the Tree of Life.